Athena-ins/athena-contracts/audit/README.audit.md

 In the context of Athena, a position is using leverage when it provides liquidity to more than one pool.
 So a x2 leverage for a position means the liquidity is added in 2 pools.
 This leverage enables liquidity provider to earn more rewards and cover providers to have access to more liquidity.
 The downside is more risk for liquidity providers and the system as a whole.

+### Overlaps

+An overlap is the total amount of liquidity shared between two pools.
+This occurs when positions use leverage to provide liquidity to several pools.
+The overlap of a pool with itself is the pool's own/self/unleveraged liquidity.
+This is liquidity that was provided without it being shared with any other pool.

 ### Underlying Asset / Wrapped Asset

 The strategy manager can handle the underlying asset of a pool or the wrapped/receipt version that a DeFi protocol provides against deposits.
 For example in the case of the USDT lending pool in AAVE then the underlying asset is USDT and the wrapped asset is aUSDT.